ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 For example, Django creates a default `admin` app during the project creation.
 Web administrators use the admin app to manage the web site.

 To create an app named `tasks`, run the command: `python3 manage.py startapp tasks`.
+Again, make sure you run it from the project folder that `manage.py` lives in.

 ### The App Folder